blt/imho/README.md

 disk.
 Move unzipped release to `$KSP/GameData/kOS`.
 If you do this while Kerbal Space Program is running you'll need to restart it for the mod to show up.

+Now that kOS is installed, you're going to want to be familiar with its reference documentation, [here](https://ksp-kos.github.io/KOS_DOC/).
+We'll go through some scripts so the stock tutorials won't come much into play but it's an invaluable reference.

 To be sure we're all working from the same basic world, the folder `assets/IMHO` contains the save-file we'll be using.
 This whole folder should be copied to `$KSP/saves`.
 The folder `assets/scripts/` should be symlinked to